d3phys/assert-book/src/appendix-performance.md

 # C - Performance

+## LLVM IR Compiler
+It generates LLVM IR.
+You can run all possible optimizations that llvm supports.

+## Legacy Compiler
 Of course, there are *some* performance issues.
 Let's compare the performance of the C compiler and the Assert compiler using the factorial as an example.

-Here is the C code and compiler optimization flags below:
 ```
 #include <stdio.h>
 #include <stdint.h>